syncthing/syncthing-android/README.md

 ## Development Notes

 The syncthing backend used for this android application provides a web interface by default.
 It can be accessed via the Settings menu -> 'Web GUI'.
 It is quite helpful to access this web interface from your development machine.
 Read [android documentation](http://developer.android.com/tools/devices/emulator.html#redirection) on how to access the network of your emulator.
-Or use a shortcut by executing the following steps (assuming you have only one emulator/avd started)
+Or use the following steps to connect to the single currently running emulator/AVD.
 - `telnet localhost 5554`
 - `redir add tcp:18080:8080`
-- Start synchting app on your emulator and access the web interface from you favorite browser of your development machine via [http://127.0.0.1:18080](http://127.0.0.1:18080)
+- Start syncthing app on your emulator and access the web interface from you favorite browser of your development machine via [http://127.0.0.1:18080](http://127.0.0.1:18080)

 ## License